molgenis/VaSeBuilder/README.md

 -1 /data/acceptor_R1.fq.gz -2 /data/acceptor_R2.fq.gz -o /data/output -r /data/human_reference.fa

+## Run modes
+VaSeBuilder offers several run mode.
+By default, VaSeBuilder will run the 'normal' way as described above.
+In total VaSeBuilder offers five different running modes that can be specified using the -m/--runmode parameter.
+* __A__: Existing donor fastq files specified in a list file are added to acceptor/template fastq files.
+* __D__: Variant contexts are identified and written to a variant context file.
+Donor read data for all variant contexts is written to fastq files.
+* __F__: Variant contexts are identified and written to a variant context file.
+Acceptor reads are filtered from the acceptor/template fastq files and donor reads are added.
+* __P__: Variant contexts are identified and written to a variant context file.
+Donor read data for each variant context is written to separate fastq files.
+* __X__: Variant contexts with acceptor and donor reads are identified and written to a variant context file but no fastq files are outputted.

 ### Program parameters
 #### Required parameters
 * __-v__/__--donorvcf__: File containing the locations of donor VCF/BCF files to use (one VCF/BCF file per line).
 For example: *-v /data/vcf_list_file.txt*